Getting real about better care

 I wish that I had understood early on how disconnected most clinicians are from the needs of Sjogren’s patients.
 It was shocking and confusing to me when encountered so many clinicians, including rheumatologists, who knew so little about Sjogren’s.
 I finally realized that this was the norm, not the exception.
 I started going to every medical visit and specialty referral armed with a few carefully selected articles and resources.
 I have had the good fortune of being cared for by two excellent rheumatologists over the years.
 I have also consulted with rheumatologists who I would never see again due to their dismissive attitudes and ignorance about even well-known aspects of the disease.

-The dilemma: Sjogren’s practice often does not meet reality.
+The dilemma: Sjogren’s practice often does not meet the reality of the disease.

 Sjogren’s is a serious systemic disease.
 It can impact every part of the body.
 Systemic features can be found in almost every patient who is thoroughly evaluated.
-Yet it is often hard to get comprehensive care.
+Yet it is often hard to get an evaluation for all of the important aspects of Sjogren's.
 I aim to specifically address the following questions in an upcoming series of blog posts:

 1. How did we get here in the first place?
 Why are so many rheumatologists disengaged with Sjogren’s?

 2. What specific steps can patients take to improve their care?